RobHolme/DicomTools/readme.md

 Copy the contents of the /module folder (or extract the files from the release) to a folder named 'DicomTools' in the Powershell module path (use $env:PSModulePath to list all paths).

-Requires PowerShell 7.0 or greater, Windows Powershell is not supported.
+Supports Windows Powershell 5.x and Microsoft PowerShell 7+.
 ## Build instructions
 Install the .Net Core 3.1 SDK (https://dotnet.microsoft.com/download/visual-studio-sdks).

-Edit the SDK version in global.json.
+Edit the SDK version in global.json (if later than 3.1.412).

 Run ```dotnet build --configuration Release```

-Copy the built DicomTools.dll to .\module\lib.

 # CmdLet Usage